-3.5 Revenue recognition
+3.6 Revenue recognition

-To determine whether to recognise revenue, the Company ensures that the following 5 conditions are satisfied:
+To determine whether to recognise revenue, the sub-fund ensures that the following 5 conditions are satisfied:

 - 1. Identifying the contract with a customer. - 2.
 Identifying the performance obligations. - 3.
 Determining the transaction price. - 4.
 Allocating the transaction price to the performance obligations. - 5.
 Recognising revenue when/as performance obligation(s) are satisfied.